wp-plugins/fv-top-level-cats/readme.txt

 = How do I automatically redirect people from the old category permalink? =

-We recommend that you use the [Redirection](http://wordpress.org/extend/plugins/redirection/) plugin and add your old an new category links, or use a Regex redirection
+We recommend that you use the [Redirection](http://wordpress.org/extend/plugins/redirection/) plugin and add your old an new category links, or use a Regex redirection rule.

-^/category/(.*) -> /$1

 == Uninstall ==